 Opera at Wexford - Rare operas the speciality

-- A festival famed for world-class artistic standards together with a spirit of conviviality and local engagement.
+- A festival famed for world-class artistic standards together with a spirit of conviviality.

 - Meetings with festival managers and artists, daily talks on the music, good dinners.